573dave/google_forms_rfp/README.md

 # Google Forms Purchase Request System

 This project provides a Google Forms-based system for employees to request purchase approvals.
 The system is linked to a Google Sheet, where a script automates notifications to the supervisor for each new request and allows them to approve or deny requests.
-Once a request is approved, the employee is automatically notified via email.
+Once a request is approved or denied, the employee is automatically notified via email.

 ## Features

 - **Google Form Integration**: Employees can easily request purchases using a Google Form, including an optional photo upload.
 - **Automated Notifications**: Supervisor receives an email with a summary of the request and a link to the Google Sheet for approval.
 - **Approval Process**: Once the supervisor approves or denies the request in the sheet, employees are notified automatically.
-- **HTML Email Summaries**: Requests and approvals are sent as HTML emails for easy reading.
+- **HTML Email Summaries**: Requests and approvals are sent as HTML emails for easy reading, including embedded images when available.
 - **Configurable Notification Preferences**: Options to enable CC for supervisors or employees, as well as notifications for third-party stakeholders (e.g., managers or secretaries).
 - **SMS Notification (Optional)**: Supervisors can also receive SMS notifications if their phone email-to-text gateway is provided.
+- **Automatic Permission Handling**: The script automatically requests necessary permissions when the sheet is opened or edited.

 ## Setup Instructions